Downmoto/Downmoto/README.md

-- 👋 Hi, I’m @Downmoto
+- Hi, I’m Arad Fadaei
-- 👀 I’m interested in Rich Text Editing
+- I’m interested in too many things to count, but the most recent addition is procgen
-- 🌱 I’m currently learning Electron
+- I’m currently learning Rust
-- 📫 How to reach me: arad@fadaei.dev
+- How to reach me: arad@fadaei.dev

 <!---
 Downmoto/Downmoto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.